Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 In the example above, the customer will also be billed for the remaining 15 days from January 15 to February 1, this is called proration.

+Proration can be configured on a schedule.
+With `useProration=false` a customer isn't charged for the remaining days during checkout.

 Proration is calculated on a yearly basis.
 E.g, in the example above: $540 is for a duration of 6 months, that means
 $1080 for the full year.
 The day rate of that subscription will then be 1080 / 365 = $2,96 a day.
 When the customer buys the subscription on January 15, he will be billed $44,40 proration for the remaining 15 days.